theSchein/pamela/docs/RAILWAY_DEPLOYMENT.md

 2. Click **"New Project"**
 3. Select **"Deploy from GitHub repo"**
 4. Connect your GitHub account and select your repository
-5. Railway will auto-detect the configuration
+5. Railway will automatically detect the `railway.json` and `Dockerfile.railway` configuration

 ### Option B: Deploy via CLI